Ecclesiae Regimen: Contents

 The manuscript (usually associated with the name Ecclesiae Regimen) is a medieval Latin undated handwritten text document containing church reform thoughts of John Wycliffe and the Lollards.
 The Roman Catholic Church reformation ideas identified as originally belonging to John Wycliffe was expounded upon by the Wycliffite party known as the Lollards.

 The purpose of the manuscript was to show the reader how corrupt the Roman Catholic Church was at the time and that it needed reform.
 Scholars attribute the original manuscript ideas to Wycliffe but that it was actually written by John Purvey after Wycliffe's death in 1384 and sometime before 1395.
-The arguments for Purvey being the sole author are based on the similarity between this and the General Prologue of the Wycliffe Bible (known to be written by Purvey).
+The arguments for Purvey being the sole author are based on the similarity between this and the General Prologue of the Wycliffe Bible (often attributed to Purvey).
 Another argument is in the similarity and style of Purvey’s confession in 1400.

 Remonstrance

 This manuscript was edited by Josiah Forshall and published in 1851 by Mr. Longmans.
 The English title they ascribed to this manuscript was Remonstrance against Romish corruptions in the Church: addressed to the people and parliament of England in 1395 - with a shortened name of just Remonstrance.